Dadangdut33/Misaka-10032-ts/README.md

 </details>

 ---

-## How to start the bot
-First install all the packages by doing `npm install`

-Then run the bot by doing `npm start`.

 ## Some info
 The bot is currently still in proggress of rewrite in typescript and still using discord.js v12.
 After rewrite in typescript is done, i will try to use discord.js v13.